Nearly 400 Americans die every year because of carbon monoxide poisoning, and it’s usually in their garage. (source)

 - Close to a restroom

-It doesn’t matter whether you place the carbon monoxide detector on the upper wall or on the ceiling.
+Whether you install carbon monoxide detectors on the upper wall or ceiling doesn’t matter.
 The most important thing is to have one in your garage.

 Unless you install one, you’ll never know if there’s a leak.